clux/kubecon2022/source/slides.md

 notes:
-- big part of rust eco, big reliance on schemas, need to be able to convert
+- big part of rust eco, structs generally come from go, so need to implement them in rust via schemas
-- want to reduce the boilerplate code you have to write
+- also want to reduce the boilerplate code you have to write, helper fns, builders
 - want this to be attractive from people coming from go ecosystem
 - lots of efforts around - not just from us
-- mention the components briefly because feeds into future plans as well as what helpers you should pull in from other parts
+- mention the components briefly because feeds into future plans & references exposed dependencies

 ---
 ### Codegen; k8s-openapi